ryslavyvaclav/miniCalc/README.md

 These miniCalc applications are designed to provide a simple and easy-to-use calculator experience for users on different platforms.
 Whether you are using a Windows command line, a Linux, macOS (terminal), or a web browser, you can perform basic arithmetic operations with ease using miniCalc.

+These scripts are designed to be easy to use and understand, making them a good starting point for anyone looking to create their own calculator application.